Published on August 9th, 2012 | by Mark Erickson

 Here we’ll discuss how Avastin eye injection is used and why.

-Avastin is used to treat age-related macular degeneration (AMD), the leading cause of blindness in people over 50 years of age in the United States.
-AMD is caused by the breakdown of the central portion of the retina (the highly sensitive part of your eye that works like the film in a camera to capture the picture) called the macula.
+Avastin is used to treat several eye and retina diseases, like age-related macular degeneration (AMD).
+AMD is the leading cause of blindness in people over 50 years of age in the United States.
+AMD is caused by the breakdown of the central portion of the retina, called the macula (the highly sensitive part of your eye that works like the film in a camera).

 The macula is responsible for the detailed central vision in the eye that is used for reading fine print, recognizing faces and driving your car.
 There are two types of macular degeneration: dry and wet.

 In the wet form of macular degeneration, abnormal blood vessels grow in the back of the eye.
-Sometimes these vessels leak blood or fluid that causes blurred or distorted vision.
+Sometimes these vessels leak blood or fluid.
+This leakage causes blurred or distorted vision.
 Without treatment, vision loss may be quick and severe.

 There are other eye conditions that cause loss of vision due to abnormal growth of blood vessels in the back of the eye.
-These can occur, even in young patients, and include conditions such as high myopia (nearsightedness), histoplasmosis, angioid streaks, and eye injury.
+These eye diseases can even occur in young patients.
+They include conditions such as high myopia (nearsightedness), histoplasmosis, angioid streaks, and eye injury.
 Without treatment of this leaking, vision loss can be quick and severe.

-Chronic macular edema, or swelling around the macula, is a condition that affects vision but does not respond adequately to the usual treatment drugs, like eye steroids.
+Chronic macular edema, or swelling around the macula, is a condition that affects vision but does not respond well to the usual treatment drugs, like eye steroids.
 It can occur with conditions such as central retinal vein occlusion and diabetic retinopathy.
-Without effective treatment, vision loss could progress and become permanent.
+Without effective treatment, vision loss could get worse or become permanent.

-Once a device or medication is approved by the FDA, physicians may use it “off-label” for other purposes if they are well-informed about the product, base its use on firm scientific method and sound medical evidence, and maintain records of its use and effects.
-Ophthalmologists are using Avastin “off-label” to treat AMD and similar conditions since research indicates that VEGF is one of the causes for the growth of the abnormal vessels that cause these conditions.
+Once a device or medication is approved by the FDA, physicians may use it “off-label” for other purposes.
+The doctor should be well-informed about the product, base its use on firm scientific method and sound medical evidence, and maintain records of its use and effects.
+Ophthalmologists are using Avastin “off-label” to treat AMD and similar conditions because research indicates that VEGF is one of the causes for the growth of the abnormal vessels that cause these conditions.
 Most patients treated with Avastin have less fluid and more normal-appearing maculas, and their vision improves.
-Avastin is also used therefore to treat macular edema.
+Avastin is also used to treat macular edema in some diabetic patients.

 Here are some examples of common drugs being used “off-label”: